EB-DS/AIML-505-Generative-AI/README.md

 └── environment.yml
 ```

-Each workshop contains lecture materials, supplementary Jupyter notebooks, interactive Python demonstrations, figures, datasets, and supporting instructional resources.
+Each workshop contains instructional materials, supplementary Jupyter notebooks, interactive Python demonstrations, figures, datasets, enterprise examples, and supporting course resources.

+Workshop 6 integrates the course concepts into an enterprise AI capstone and executive consulting experience.

 ---

 ## Microsoft Enterprise Knowledge Repository

 The Microsoft Enterprise Knowledge Repository serves as the primary enterprise case study throughout the course.
-Students use authentic Microsoft corporate publications to investigate how Generative AI is applied within a global technology organization.
+Students use authentic, publicly available Microsoft corporate publications to investigate how Generative AI can be applied within a global technology organization.

 Primary resources include: